Jassim bin Mohammed Al Thani: Battle of Al Wajbah

 In October 1892, an Ottoman army comprising approximately 200 men led by the governor of Basra, Mehmed Hafiz Pasha, was sent to Qatar in response to Sheikh Jassim's refusal to yield to the demands made by the Ottomans, including refusal to pay tax.
 They arrived in February 1893, with further reinforcements en route from Kuwait.
 Sheikh Jassim, fearing that he would face death or imprisonment, fled first to Al Daayen, and then to Al Wajbah Fort (10 mi west of Doha) where he was accompanied by several Qatari tribes.

 Mehmed sent a letter to Sheikh Jassim demanding that he disband his troops and pledge loyalty to the Ottomans.
 Sheikh Jassim remained adamant in his refusal to comply with Ottoman authority, and refused to meet with Mehmed himself on the basis of ill health.
 Instead, he appointed his brother, Ahmed bin Mohammed Al Thani, as his emissary.
 In March, after a month of back-and-forth parleying, Mehmed lost patience and imprisoned Ahmed and between 13 and 16 prominent Qatari tribal leaders on the Ottoman corvette Merrikh.

 As a result, a military confrontation followed in March 1893 and a crucial battle broke out between the Qataris, led by Sheikh Jassim and the Ottoman soldiers.
 He and his troops, who were composed of several Qatari tribes, fought a major battle in which they inflicted defeat on the Ottoman troops and achieved victory.
 The victory was decisive, leaving the Turks no choice but to free the Qatari captives in exchange for Sheikh Jassim permitting the captured Turkish cavalry free passage by land to Hofuf, Saudi Arabia.

 The battle was a turning point in Qatar's history, making it one of the most important battles in Qatar's development towards independence.
 The fort that Sheikh Jassim used to fend off the Ottoman soldiers in the main battle of Al Wajbah was the Al Wajbah Fort, found in the municipality of Al Rayyan.

 Abdication and later reign

 The British attempted to intervene in the dispute between the Turkish soldiers and the Qatari tribes but found themselves unable to take up Jassim's offer to place Qatar under British protection.
 The Turks made their peace with Sheikh Jassim and he moved to live peacefully at Lusail, leaving the running of the country to his brother, Sheikh Ahmed bin Mohammed Al Thani.
 Since as early as May 1884, Shaikh Jassim had been writing to the British government that he had "resigned the government of Al Bidda", to which his brother Ahmed took charge of.

-Death

 He died on the afternoon of 17 July 1913 and was buried in Lusail, a village 24 km north of Doha, which is found in the municipality of Al Daayen.